Congrats to Raffle Winners Josh Lay and Charlotte Albert!

 Over a hundred other gas-fired power plant permit applications are pending or expected to be filed at TCEQ!
 (See, RESOURCES page for more information and media coverage)

 Permit delays, supply chain issues, investor jitters, and who knows what other pressures in these volatile economic times, could ultimately help derail this project.
-The numerous gas-plant projects Texas is seeing can't all come to fruition.
+The numerous proposed gas-powered power plant projects Texas is seeing can't all come to fruition.

 Efforts by MTGP already have had a major impact on SLE’s plans.
 If MTGP had not organized and taken action, SLE likely would already have its air permit from TCEQ and would be constructing its gas plant right now.
 But all that was delayed many months when MTGP: